chrisdew/nodejs-ldjson/README.md

 ## Convenience API

-`ldjson` presents an API similar to `net` for TCP client and server functions.
+`ldjson` can present an API similar to `net` for TCP client and server functions.

 ### Client